 This is where Ignaz Semmelweis came in.
 As the head of both of the hospitals’ two maternity wards — one in which only midwives delivered babies, and one in which doctors and medical students worked — he noticed that the death rate from childbed fever was ten times higher in the latter.
 Could there be a connection, he wondered, between the doctors and medical students (who often went straight from cadaver dissection to the maternity ward) and the horrific deaths of these women?

-After studying the fever rates from both wards, as well as in the population at large, Ignaz Semmelweis was certain of one thing: the rate of death from childbed fever in the doctor-run hospital ward was not only significantly higher than the other maternity ward run by midwives, but higher than the average for the entire city of Vienna, including home births and unassisted beggar women.
-It was literally safer to have your child alone in an alleyway than to have it delivered by one of the most well trained doctors in the country.
+After studying the fever rates from both wards, as well as in the population at large, Ignaz Semmelweis was certain of one thing: the rate of death from childbed fever in the doctor-run hospital ward was not only significantly higher than the other maternity ward run by midwives but higher than the average for the entire city of Vienna, including home births and unassisted beggar women.
+It was literally safer to have your child alone in an alleyway than to have it delivered by one of the best-trained doctors in the country.

 And this is when it hit him: perhaps something was being transmitted from the autopsied corpses to the women giving birth.
 Often times a medical student would dissect a woman who had died of childbed fever, and — with his same, unwashed hands — report to the maternity ward minutes later to deliver babies.